Dominion (HammerFall album)

-Dominion is the eleventh studio album by power metal band HammerFall, released on 16 August 2019.
+Dominion is the eleventh studio album by Swedish power metal band HammerFall, released on 16 August 2019.
 The first single, "(We Make) Sweden Rock", was released on 3 May.
 The song is a tribute to Swedish hard rock and heavy metal bands.
 It is the second album to feature David Wallin on drums, and the first since his departure and subsequent rejoining in 2016.